* Option-related bids keep yen's slide in check

 By Hideyuki Sano and Ian Chua

-TOKYO/SYDNEY, Feb 4 (Reuters) - The yen steadied slightly off a 2 1/2-year low against the dollar on Monday as option-related buying prompted short-term players to refrain from testing the Japanese currency's downside for now.
+TOKYO/SYDNEY, Feb 4 The listless yen bounced back a tad from a 2 1/2-year low against the dollar on Monday as option-related buying prompted short-term players to give up a further test of the yen downside for now.

-Sentiment toward the yen remained bearish, however, as the Bank of Japan was expected to remain under the most pressure among major central banks to ease policy aggressively.
+But it still faced the nagging problem of being the currency of choice to sell, with the Bank of Japan seen under the most pressure among major central banks to ease policy aggressively.